princjef/gomarkdoc/format/README.md

 func (f *GitHubFlavoredMarkdown) LocalHref(headerText string) (string, error)
 ```

-LocalHref generates an href for navigating to a header with the given headerText located within the same document as the href itself\.
+LocalHref generates an href for navigating to a header with the given headerText located within the same document as the href itself.

 ### func \(\*GitHubFlavoredMarkdown\) [Paragraph](<https://github.com/princjef/gomarkdoc/blob/master/format/github.go#L138>)